brianpbyers/redux/readme.md

 renderView()
 ```

-But how does the view know to update when changes to the store are made?
+But how does the view know to update (render) when changes to the store are made?
 It doesn't.
-That's why we have to subscribe functions to the store.
+Because of that, we have to `subscribe` functions to the store.
 Any function that is subscribed to the store will get run any time the store is updated.
 Nifty!

 ```js
 // re-render every time the store is updated